 In most cases, if the resident is on the edge between the two, it is usually advantageous to do everything possible to be assessed as ‘low-means’.
 That way, there is likely to be significant savings on both the RAD and the daily rate.
 This often makes the financial considerations of going into aged care much simpler and easier.
-Firstly, being ‘low-means’ doesn’t put you at a disadvantage in terms of aged-care placements.
+Firstly, being ‘low-means’ doesn’t put anyone at a disadvantage in terms of aged-care placements.
 Aged care facilities do not give preference when providing or allocating ‘spots’ according to how much or how little a prospective resident can pay.
 So, that’s a good thing!

 There is a flip side though.
 In some circumstances, if you’ve been assessed as a low-means resident and wish to upgrade to a more expensive (and nicer) room – you may not be allowed to.
 If the ‘better’ room costs more, your aged care facility may not be able to charge you more, nor can you choose to pay it.
 Which means you may need to stay in the room you are given.
 A market-price resident, however, may well be able to choose the room.
 Whether or not that matters to you or your loved one will come down to personal preferences, and how happy you are with the accommodation you’re going into.

 Other aspects of means testing that are important to know…

-You don’t want to find out, that you’ve paid far more money than you needed to or made big decisions with long-term consequences that may result in disappointment and extra expense.
+You don’t want to find out, that you’ve paid far more money than you needed to.
+Or made big decisions with long-term consequences that may result in disappointment and extra expense.
 If you would like to talk about your options, feel free to get in touch with us at Aged Care Specialists Vic.